 In my previous post: Active Directory Design and Network Resource Availability we discuss how your organization’s Active Directory design acts as a central orchestrator for your entire network and what roles you should be utilizing within your organization.
-In this post: Client OS Deployments & Management, I will be giving you an overview of why you should be using a layered approach for deploying all your Windows operating systems and software applications.
+In this post: Client OS Deployment & Management, I will be giving you an overview of why you should be using a layered approach for deploying all your Windows operating systems and software applications.

 Throughout my career, I have been involved in keeping servers and workstations running at optimal performances and when it comes to end-user computer systems, there is no exception.
 After all, what IT admin wants to hear from their end-users at the end-of-the-day?

 From your typical office systems with a half-dozen of programs to high-performing CAD/CAM engineering workstations – they -ALL- can be deployed from this approach.
 Here are some of my theories on the best ways to keep a handle on a handful of computers to several thousand computers systems you need to deploy and maintain moving forward.

 The first step: create a spreadsheet cataloging all the software you need and how many layers of software will get you to that final stage – this will be your blueprint moving forward and will take the confusion out of all the chaos.

 - Determine what software can be installed everywhere.
 Nowadays, client computer storage is rarely a concern to me – even in regards to solid-state drives.
 You might be asking yourself “Why do I need GIMP installed on my receptionist’s computer”.
 The fact is, having more software installed; than not enough software, in my opinion, is much less of a headache than trying to manage “who” has “what” installed.
 Unused software will sit dormant and only consume a fraction of your storage space.